 Currently UK electrical energy generation (by fuel) each quarter is on average is about 80TWh, so roughly 320TWh per year.
 This is represents only 20% of the total energy usage in the UK.

 There are many issues that could affect this prediction, the security of supply mainly, but we’ll come back to this.
-Here are some interesting facts from Figure 8:
+Here are some interesting facts from this graph:

 So it looks like we are on track (again - emphasising that this is based on our prediction of only decarbonising the transportation sector), but what are the significant challenges that lie ahead of deploying huge offshore wind farms:

-The World Energy Council has highlighted five areas countries need to focus on to address the energy trilemma (the trilemma is defined as: energy security; energy equity and environmental sustainability) is:
+The World Energy Council has highlighted five areas countries need to focus on to address the energy trilemma (the trilemma is defined as: energy security; energy equity and environmental sustainability):